pjkundert/kotlin-holo/README-DH.txt

   │     """Eliptical Curve Diffie-Hellman.
   │
-  │     Computes intermediate secrets for sharing, and the final shared_secret when an intermediate has │     been receive the includes all other desired parties' Ed25519 keys, using X25519 keys derived │     from the supplied Ed25519 key.
+  │     Computes intermediate secrets for sharing, and the final shared_secret when an intermediate has │     been receive that includes all other desired parties' Ed25519 keys, using X25519 keys derived │     from the supplied Ed25519 key.
   │
   │     """